True Cost Design – In Three Steps

 Britain’s unhealthy obsession with formal education appears to be stressing out the country’s youngest children.
 A recent story in The Guardian reports that toddlers starting at nursery, after being at home since birth, experience high levels of stress in the first weeks after separating from their mothers, [continue …]

 I received the extremely sad news from Helsinki that Jan Verwijnen has died, following a serious illness, at the age of 56.
 Many Doors people will know of Jan as leader of the Spark! project that we participated in not long ago.
-Sparkl! was an inspirational experience [continue …]
+Sparkl! was an inspirational experience that [continue …]

 In this one-morning symposium on November 10, three eminent researchers discuss designing as form of research.
 Brenda Laurel, Gillian Crampton-Smith, and Kun-Pyo Lee will look at the ways design generates knowledge which can be used beyond the product at hand and thereby generate wholly new ideas.
 The event is hosted [continue …]